 9. There shall be a bodily resurrection of the just and of the unjust for the final judgment of God: for the just, a resurrection unto life; for the unjust, a resurrection unto eternal torment.
 The Second Coming of the Lord Jesus Christ will be visible and personal to receive His believers into heaven and eternal life and His return is imminent.
 The time of His return is unknown and is the glorious hope of all God’s children.
 (John 14:1-3; 1 Thessalonians 4:13-18; Titus 2:11-14; James 5:7-8; Revelation 22:12, 20)

 10. With regard to discipleship, reconciliation ministry, and biblical counseling, God requires and equips all believers by the power of the Holy Spirit to make disciples.
 Biblical counseling and reconciliation services are subsets of discipleship.
 Additionally, God holds the officers of His church responsible to counsel as a part of their life calling.
 In certain extenuating circumstances, church discipline is biblically necessary to promote change into Christ-likeness.
 Thus, discipleship and biblical counseling should ultimately be done under the authority of the local church.
-All methodologies of Truth in Love Ministries and The Addiction Connection are derived from biblical principles and practices.
+All methodologies of The Addiction Connection are derived from biblical principles and practices.
 Biblical disciple-makers and addictions biblical counselors should expect to see results from rightly applying biblical truths in love to a willing counselee’s situation.
 (Proverbs 14:14; Matthew 18:15-20; Matthew 28:19-20; Luke 3:8; Romans 15:14; Ephesians 4:15; 2 Timothy 3:16-17; 1 Peter 5:1-5; 2 Peter 1:3-4; 2 Peter 1:20-21)

 11. With regard to addictions, they are primarily a spiritual problem rather than a physical or mental problem.
-Addictive behaviors result from decisions to worship creation (oneself) rather than the Creator and, therefore, is a worship disorder.
+Addictive behavior result from decisions to worship creation (oneself) rather than the Creator and, therefore, is a worship disorder.
 The addict willfully and knowingly chooses to partake or participate in the addictive behavior and is not compelled by anything other than his or her own sinful desires.
-The individual becomes an addict at the point that his or her sinful choices have become habitual that he or she no longer recognizes making a willful choice.
+The individual becomes an addict at the point that his or her sinful choices have become so habitual that he or she no longer recognizes making a willful choice.
 This does not mean that the individual has become diseased but rather that he or she has become enslaved to that sinful activity.
 The habitual nature of these sins can and does have physical, emotional, and mental consequences, but these are effects rather than causes.
 Overcoming an addiction involves recognizing the truth (conviction), repenting (turning from sin to God), and replacing sinful habits with godly ones (putting off and putting on).
 This transformative process means that the former addict is no longer an addict but is a new creation in Christ.
 (Romans 1:21-25; James 2:13-15; Romans 6:11-13,19-23; 1 John 2:15-17; James 4:6-10; Ephesians 4:20-24; Colossians.
 3:5-17, 1 Corinthians 5:17; Romans 12:1, 2)